richlamdev/ansible-desktop-ubuntu/README.md

 ** *Limit use of sshpass for setup only, due to potential security issues. * **

-Note: Be aware the /role/base/tasks/authentical.yml updates the /etc/ssh/sshd_config that disables SSH password authentication; consequently, making the SSH key authentication required.
+Note: Be aware the /role/base/tasks/authentication.yml will update the /etc/ssh/sshd_config, which will disable SSH password authentication; consequently, making the SSH key authentication required.

 4. Amend inventory file if needed, default target is localhost.